telekom-security/tpotce/README.md

 #### **ModBusSploit 🛠️**

-In this section, we will perform tests on the **[ModBusSploit](https://github.com/C4l1b4n/ModBusSploit/)** tool to simulate attacks on the Conpot honeypot.
+In this section, we will perform tests on the **[ModBusSploit](https://github.com/C4l1b4n/ModBusSploit/)** tool to simulate attacks on the Conpot honeypot with protocols like Modbus.

 **Step 1: Clone the ModBusSploit repository:**
 ```sh